Robert Smith (musician): Guitar playing

-With every Cure album release onward, Smith would incorporate a number of different guitars and sounds into the Cure’s repertoire with stylistic versatility and craftsmanship over the course of 30 years.
-Notably, starting with The Top, in 1984, Smith started incorporating Spanish acoustic guitars (notably on the songs "Birdmad Girl", and "The Caterpillar"), and from the mid-80s onward Smith included more acoustic guitar instrumentation on later Cure songs such as "The Blood", as well as notable singles such as "In Between Days", "Just Like Heaven", and "Friday I’m In Love".
+With every Cure album release onward, Smith would incorporate a number of different guitars and sounds into the Cure's repertoire with stylistic versatility and craftsmanship over the course of 30 years.
+Notably, starting with The Top, in 1984, Smith started incorporating Spanish acoustic guitars (notably on the songs "Birdmad Girl", and "The Caterpillar"), and from the mid-80s onward Smith included more acoustic guitar instrumentation on later Cure songs such as "The Blood", as well as notable singles such as "In Between Days", "Just Like Heaven", and "Friday I'm In Love".
 On the 1987 release Kiss Me, Kiss Me, Kiss Me, Smith showcased a diverse style of guitar playing across the 17-track album.
 Notably on the opening track "The Kiss" where Smith played an extended Wah-wah pedal introductory solo that opened the LP, as well as the single "Hot Hot Hot!!!" where Smith included an intricate funk playing style that intersected with Porl Thompson's guitar lines.
-Another ingredient of Smith’s guitar sound is the Fender VI, which proved to be a staple of the Cure’s sound during the early 80’s on Cure albums such as Faith, was used as the main instrument on the Carnage Visors instrumental soundtrack that the band recorded that same year, and it was later played by Smith extensively on the 1989 release Disintegration.
+Another ingredient of Smith's guitar sound is the Fender Bass VI.
+It proved to be a staple of the Cure's sound during the early 1980s on albums such as Faith, was used as the main instrument on the Carnage Visors instrumental soundtrack that the band recorded that same year, and was later played by Smith extensively on the 1989 release Disintegration.
 Smith shared the following input of his use of the Fender VI:

+Smith wrote several songs on bass.
+He commented during an interview for the British magazine Making Music in 1987: "A lot of the songs that we've done over the years I've written on the bass.
+I think I've been influenced by listening to [Steven] Severin play really, strumming bass chords.
+I was given the six-string bass... and as soon as I got that I thought — ah, unusual sound, and I translated that back on to guitar".

 Smith started incorporating more distortion and feedback sounds and textures on albums such as Wish where Smith predominantly played a Gibson Chet Atkins as well.

-Speaking to The Hit in 1985, Smith gave a frank assessment of his approach to guitar playing, and musicianship in general.
+Speaking to The Hit, Smith gave a frank assessment of his approach to guitar playing, and musicianship in general.
 "I'm not technically a good player but at least I don't sound like anyone else.
 For me the idea of being a musician has nothing to do with technical ability, but I suppose you have to have a certain amount to be able to put ideas into music.
 I think it's important to get past the stage of being comfortable with an instrument.
 You need the capacity to learn – most people tend to stay at the same level, which [I think] is boring to listen to."